Skip to main content

 Author Agreement:

 You will be asked to “sign” an agreement confirming that all co-authors have reviewed and approved the abstract you are submitting.
-Your submission will be public and all co-authors will be invited to view your submission.
+Once your submission is approved, it will become publicly accessible, and all listed co-authors will receive a notification inviting them to view it.

 2. Uploading Your Poster or Oral Presentation:

 Once abstract submissions have closed and your abstract has been accepted, you will receive an email notification to submit either a PDF or a link to a video on YouTube.
-You must complete the "Media" stage in order for your submission to be complete.
+You must complete this state, which is called "Media" stage in order for your submission to be complete.

-To enhance your presentation, you must submit some form of media associated with your poster or oral presentation.
-You have the option to submit any one of the following:
+To enhance your presentation, you must include one of the following media elements associated with your poster or oral presentation:

-This is a chance to share a graphical, sound or video element that will be publicly viewable alongside your abstract.
-You will be able to update this element up until a week before the event .
-Each presenter must include one of these items to complete the submission.
+This media component allows you to share a graphical, audio, or video element that will be publicly viewable alongside your abstract.
+You may update your media submission up to one day before the event.
+Each presenter is required to submit one of these items in order to finalize their submission.

 After You Submit: